ramanagali/Interview_Guide/Cloud_DevOps_Interview_Questions.md

 ### Docker
 * What is default docker network applies when creating containers
+	- default bridge network are usually used when your apps run in standalone containers that need to communicate
 * How docker resolves the container names
 * What is docker compose
 * Diff between docker CMD and ENTRYPOINT